raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 ]
 ```

-+ Add some code to take the temperature reading:
++ Add some code to take the temperature:

 ```python
 temp = sense.get_temperature()
 ```

 + Now decide which picture to display.
-For this example, we will display the hot image if the temperature is 20 degrees or above, and the cold image if the temperature is below 20 degrees.
+For this example, we will display the `hot` image if the temperature reading is 20 degrees or above, and the `cold` image if the temperature is below 20 degrees.

 ```python
 temp = sense.get_temperature()